 What’s this blog about?

-I post content around data layers (particularly the W3C standard), tag management, data visualization, Google Analytics, and Adobe Analytics, as the opportunity arises.
+I post content around data layers, tag management, data visualization, Google Analytics, and Adobe Analytics as the opportunity arises.

 Currently much of my new content is released on the 33 Sticks blog instead of this blog.